-Prior to Verisign, my dissertation research investigated security in "open collaboration" applications.
-I examined how user-generated content and collaborative semantics change how spam and other abuses manifest and can be detected.
-This yielded tools still in popular use, notably “STiki", a tool that has been used to remove 700,000+ damaging revisions from Wikipedia.
-Popular media outlets such as the Chronicle of Higher Education and Gizmodo have recognized my contributions, and I remain an active volunteer in the Wikipedia community.
+Before my current role, my dissertation research investigated security in "open collaboration" applications.
+I examined how user-generated content and collaborative semantics change how abuses manifest and can be detected.
+This yielded tools still in popular use, notably “STiki”, which has been used to remove 1.1+ MILLION damaging revisions from Wikipedia.
+Media outlets such as the Chronicle of Higher Education and Gizmodo have recognized my contributions, and I remain an active volunteer in the Wikipedia community.

-http://www.andrew-g-west.com -- my professional website, has my full C.V., copies of my publications, recent news, and enumerates my academic and professional involvement.
+http://www.andrew-west.com -- my professional website, has my full C.V., copies of my publications, and enumerates my academic and professional involvement.